mingliecon/GL_PMC/README.md

 It contains all the codes and results to replicate tables and figures of the paper.
 However, empirical datasets are not included due to confidentiality, so table 3, 4, 5 may not be able to be replicated using codes in this repository

 ---
+## 1. Introduction of the project
+we could add a description of the project, such as the abstract of the paper here ???

-## 1. Description of package content
+## 2. Description of package content

 The replication package includes all raw data and codes for replicating the tables and figures in the paper.